Single malt Scotch: History

 Quickly, merchants began blending the malt whisky with grain whisky distilled in the continuous stills, making the first blended Scotch whisky.
 The blended Scotch proved quite successful, less expensive to produce than malt, and exhibited more flavour and character than grain.
 The combination allowed the single malt producers to expand their operations, or to sell their products to other distillers who were making the blended products.
 After the 1850s, blended Scotch became far more popular than single malt whisky which eventually became a niche product for connoisseurs.

 By the Victorian era, distilleries had become commonplace across Scotland.
 A common feature in design originating from Charles C. Doig was that of a pagoda like roof that improved the efficiency of distilleries by drawing off peat smoke in the malting process.
 Even today many distilleries possess a pagoda style roof on at least one building even if no malting takes place and in some instances, new pagoda roofs are added for aesthetic purposes.
 However, while whisky production was widespread in Scotland, the number of single malts was comparatively limited until the late 20th century.
 It was noted that in 1967, of 110 distilleries only 30 allowed the public to buy their whisky as a single malt.
 However, by the 1990s, changing demand had resulted in most distilleries offering a single malt to customers.

 A 2016 report stated that only 20% of the Scotch whisky was made by companies owned in Scotland.
-The owners of the majority of products are Diageo, a London-based company, Pernod Ricard of France and Bean Suntory, a Japanese-owned company.
+The owners of the majority of products are Diageo, a London-based company, Pernod Ricard of France and Suntory Global Spirits, a Japanese-owned company.
 Independent distilleries owned by Scots companies make a substantial amount of whisky too, particularly William Grant & Sons, the largest of these.
 Grant produces 8% of all Scotch whisky, with brands including Glenfiddich and Balvenie.
 Glenfiddich is the best-selling single malt Scotch in the world; roughly 14 million bottles are sold annually.